-History: This policy revises and supersedes the previous version dated December 7, 2018.
-This interim version of the policy was approved by the President on July 19, 2019, and will expire as of January 19, 2020.
+History: This policy revises and supersedes the previous version dated March 20, 2015 and an interim version of the policy approved by the President on July 19, 2019, and was approved by the Board of Trustees on December 6, 2019

 Applicability: This policy applies to EWU employees, Washington State employees, and to certain instructional employees as described herein.

 Eastern Washington University waives a portion of the tuition and services and activities fees for EWU employees, Washington State employees, certain teachers, other certificated instructional staff, and classified staff employed at public common schools under the terms and conditions set forth below.

 Enrollment information for waiver recipients under this policy shall be maintained separately from other enrollment information and shall not be included in official enrollment reports, nor shall such persons be considered in any enrollment statistics which would affect budgetary determinations.

 a.
 EWU Employees: To be eligible for the EWU employee tuition waiver, a person must be a state employee as defined in section 2-1(b) and employed by Eastern Washington University.
 The following persons are also considered EWU Employees for the purposes of the tuition waiver:

 - S. military personnel and federal employees assigned or attached to the EWU ROTC department.

 - State employees, as defined in section 2-1(b), whose primary employment location is the Washington State Digital Archives Building located on the Cheney campus of Eastern Washington University.

 - State employees, as defined in section 2-1(b), whose primary employment location is the Washington State Patrol Crime Laboratory located on the Cheney campus of Eastern Washington University.